 Once you are comfortable with how to cut fabric and join it into a patchwork block, there are hundreds upon hundreds of design possibilities!
 Squares can be subdivided into triangles to create more intricate patterns.

 Blocks can be divided into more than nine segments to allow for greater combination possibilities.

 If you are searching for a collection of designs that tie into the Little House on the Prairie stories, I invite you to check out my book Quilting with Laura, which includes a collection of fourteen patchwork designs inspired by Laura’s stories.
 By the time Laura was a young woman, patchwork blocks had begun to be identified by name.
 Log Cabin, School House, and Bears Paw were some of the names used.
 The blocks in the Quilting with Laura book were chosen for their relevant names and are arranged in order of difficulty, so you can learn new skills with each block made.
 Pieced by hand, as Laura did, the blocks you choose to make will allow you to tell your own prairie story.
 This book leads you along the way, with everything from how to gather the tools you will need to how to piece each new block.

-Are you interested in learning more about quilting and the upcoming Little House on the Prairie fabrics launch?
-Then be sure to subscribe to our free newsletter for the latest information!
+Stay up to date with all the Little House on Prairie news, subscribe to our free newsletter for the latest information!